publiccodenet/about/activities/communication/communications-plan.md

 * they believe we can add value to their organizations
 * we're not an organizational risk to them
 * they think public code is achievable in their organization
-* they're willing to invest political capital because they think will add to their careers (good optics?)
+* they're willing to invest political capital because they think will add to their careers

 These responses indicate success:

 * request to prepare something for their leader
 * being asked to join a conversation
-* request for hard copy of our tools (Standard, Governance Game, etc)
+* request for hard copy of our tools (like the Standard for Public Code or Governance Game)
 * recommendations or referrals
-* invitations to speak at/contribute to their platforms (publications and events)
+* invitations to speak at or contribute to their platforms (publications and events)
 * request to collaborate on projects through codebase stewardship
 * request to become a member